anotherhadi/nixy/README.md

 [//]: # (Title: Nixy)
-[//]: # (Description: Nixy is a NixOS configuration with home-manager, secrets and custom theming all in one place.
+[//]: # (Description: Nixy is a Hyprland NixOS configuration with home-manager, secrets and custom theming all in one place.
 It's a simple way to manage your system configuration and dotfiles.)
 [//]: # (Author: Hadi)
-[//]: # (Date: 06/17/24)
+[//]: # (Date: 06/18/24)

 <div align="center">
     <img src="https://image.nostr.build/70ebe2b5183879d8c0ffa682cd0089e030ad01909678b242ed86449517eac3a5.png" width="100px" />